 Place a fence around impoundments and uncovered tanks which have exposed walls less than 5 feet above ground surface.
-Use the NRCS CPS Fence (Code 382) for design of a fence that will prevent accidental entry by people or animals likely to be onsite.
-Post universal warning signs to prevent children and others from entering liquid waste storage structures.
+Use the NRCS CPS Fence (Code 382) for design of a fence and appurtenances that will prevent accidental entry by people or animals likely to be onsite.
+Except at push-off and unloading locations, fencing around waste storage facilities shall be one of the following: